Today I’m sharing my top sunburn hacks with simple sunburn treatment to soothe your skin if you’ve been unfortunate enough to get sunburnt!

 Drink lots of water

+While this might not be the most obvious sunburn treatment, it’s one of the most effective.
 Keeping your skin hydrated is absolutely essential when you have sunburn and you can hydrate it from the inside by drinking lots and lots of water.
 When you think you’ve drank enough water, drink a little more and then a little more again!

 You need to keep your whole body moisturised to make sure your sunburn doesn’t peel (after all, your skin is your body’s largest organ), so keep drinking fluids and your skin will thank you for it.

-Travel Hack Tip: If you’re struggling to stay hydrated or if you’re trying to keep kids hydrated, make homemade ice lollies as a much more interesting way to get your H2O!
+Extra sunburn hack: If you’re struggling to stay hydrated or if you’re trying to keep kids hydrated, make homemade ice lollies as a much more interesting way to get your H2O!
 I make very weak Ribena lollies with raspberries and my kids think they’re a big treat.

 Wear soft fabrics